Augustus Keppel, 1st Viscount Keppel: Political career

-When the North ministry fell in 1782 he became First Lord of the Admiralty, was raised to the peerage as Viscount Keppel, of Elveden in the County of Suffolk, and sworn of the Privy Council.
-His career in office was not distinguished, and he broke with his old political associates by resigning as a protest against the Peace of Paris.
-He finally discredited himself by joining the Coalition ministry formed by North and Fox, and with its fall disappeared from public life in December 1783.
+Following the fall of the North ministry on 27 March 1782 Keppel became First Lord of the Admiralty, was raised to the peerage as Viscount Keppel, of Elveden in the County of Suffolk, and sworn of the Privy Council.
+He was promoted to his final rank of Admiral of the White in April 1782.
+Keppel's career in office was not distinguished, and he broke with his old political associates by resigning as a protest against the Peace of Paris.
+He finally discredited himself by joining the Coalition ministry formed by Lord North and Charles James Fox, and with its fall disappeared from public life in December 1783.
 Keppel died unmarried on 2 October 1786.
-Burke, who regarded him with great affection, said that "he had something high in his nature, and that it was a wild stock of pride on which the tenderest of all hearts had grafted the milder virtues".
+Edmund Burke, who regarded him with great affection, said that "he had something high in his nature, and that it was a wild stock of pride on which the tenderest of all hearts had grafted the milder virtues".
 The peerage died with him.

 In popular culture

 Keppel appears in Patrick O'Brian's 1956 novel The Golden Ocean as a midshipman aboard the Centurion.
 He is often the comic relief, winding up bald and toothless due to the various privations of the voyage.